Akash-Ahir/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

 ---

 ## Task 4: Ports – The Doors to Services
 1. What is a port?
-Why do we need them?
+Why do we need them?<br/>
   Ports are the endpoint for the services.
   Because of port we can manage multiple services with one ip only. if there is no port then we need seperate ips for the different services